jfvilasPersonal/oberkorn/docs/reference.md

 ## **validators**
 The 'validators' section contains a set of validators of different types that you will use for protecting your applications.

 Each validator has its own type, and thus its own specific paramters to configure it.
-In current version of Oberkorn following validators are supported:
+Current version of Oberkorn supports following validators:

   - Azure B2C
   - AWS Cognito
   - Azure AD (Entra ID)
+  - KeyCloak
   - Custom

 All validators include, aside from its specific configuration parameters, this 3 properties: